-Considering the schedule of the new COS, several actions have been undertaken as quick-wins in the present COS and other emergency rooms to improve their capacities (additional communication means, additional radiation protection equipment, an additional power generator - available in 2014).
+In this context, several actions have been undertaken as quick-wins in the present COS and other emergency rooms to improve their capacities (additional communication means, additional radiation protection equipment, an additional power generator - available since 2014).

 3.3.3.
 Enhancement of the protection against severe accidents (SAM)